 Watch the report on the emergency supplies to help mothers forced by the conflict to give birth outside of traditional health care settings.
 Just click on the arrow.

-Americares has Emergency Response Teams on the ground in Poland, meeting the health needs and coordinating shipments of medicine and supplies for Ukraine.
-Americares response is focused on delivering medicine and medical supplies, supporting health services and organizations providing mental health and psychosocial support for refugees and survivors who have experienced trauma.Addressing mental health issues, especially among children, remains a growing need across the country with some organizations fearing that mental health services will be in high demand for at least five years after the war ends.
+At the start of the conflict, Americares quickly deployed an emergency response team to Poland to coordinate shipments of medicines and medical supplies into Ukraine and support local partners in Poland, Romania, Slovakia and Ukraine offering health services to refugees.
+The team is also helping organizations provide mental health and psychosocial support to people caught in the crisis, in Ukraine and neighboring countries.Addressing mental health issues, especially among children, remains a growing need across the country with some organizations fearing that mental health services will be in high demand for at least five years after the war ends.

 A man sweeps up rubble after shelling by Russian forces in Nivky, Kyiv, Ukraine March 23, 2022.
 (Photo: Eric Bouvet/VII/Redux)